My name is Sloane Robins and I am a veterinarian in Miami, Florida.

 cremation will be made prior to our arrival, so you will not have to worry about anything except making your pet feel loved

-At this time, I provide services to Homestead, Cutler Bay, Palmetto Bay, Pinecrest, South Miami, Kendall,
+At this time, I provide services to North Homestead, Cutler Bay, Palmetto Bay, Pinecrest, South Miami, Kendall,

-Coconut Grove, Silver Bluff, Coral Gables, and Key Biscayne.
-Special arrangements may be possible for other areas.
+Coconut Grove, Silver Bluff, South Coral Gables, and Key Biscayne.